mvaganov/CmdLineAsteroids/notes.md

 test the particles code

 ### voice
+We'll seed our random number generator with the time in milliseconds, which will probably be unique each time we run the program.

 the particles spread out differently with each runtime. but they don't look like an explosion yet.

 ### scene